raphaelramosds/test-perfomance/README.md

 # API's optimization

-Firstly, please have a look at the [EER modelling](https://whimsical.com/hospital-LUBPnbw7kzAbDqbY1GWLKR) used by this application, once it's a test enviroment I've built for put in practice my API's perfomance improvement skills
+Firstly, please have a look at the [EER modelling](https://whimsical.com/hospital-LUBPnbw7kzAbDqbY1GWLKR) used by this application, once this repo is aimed to test an enviroment I've built for put in practice my API's perfomance improvement skills

 ## Concepts